georchestra/improvement-proposals/README_en.md

 14. No GIP breaking the manifesto can be accepted.
 If such a GIP is proposed, PSC members dont have to provide an alternative.

 15. A GIP cant be proposed more than three times.
-If the GIP is rejected three times, or if it isnt reproposed, then the GIP is **refused**.
+If the GIP is rejected three times, or if it isnt reproposed, then the GIP is refused.